AJV009/meno_mood_hack/README.md

 - One in three American women are currently in a phase of menopause 20% of the American workforce is currently experiencing menopause.
 - Very few women use hormone replacement therapy (HRT).
 - Perimenopause is the 4-10 years leading up to that point can bring a variety of disruptive symptoms to a woman.
 In the postmenopausal period, some symptoms can diminish, while new ones appear.
 - Hot flashes are the most known symptom of menopause.
 Did you know there are over 35 other symptoms that women might experience during the three phases of menopause.
+**Hot Flashes** - A sudden wave of mild or intense body heat caused by rushes of hormonal changes resulting from decreased levels of estrogen.
+Hot flashes can occur at any time and may last from a few seconds to a half-hour.
+They are due to blood vessel opening and constricting and a symptom of menopause.

 ## Build and install